gvwilson/thirdbit/fiction/iffy/index.md

 an' what happened to Jeep an' Honesty an', an' Sandrine—if I don't try, none of it mattered.
 Now shut up an' let me sleep.*

+<span id="2024-04-22-b"></span>

+The pod woke her five hours later.
+She yawned and stretched as well as she could in her chair, wrinkling her nose at her own muggy smell.
+The next time she risked her life to save the world, or whatever, she was going to make sure showers were available.
+Real showers,
+not just the stinging mist she had grown up with on the *Guinevere*.
+And toilets and fresh vegetables and a galley and a machine shop and big, firm slaps of foam to sleep on instead of cots and padded chairs.

+A swipe and a couple of taps brought up a map of her surroundings.
+The train from Rothera to Zhongshan would pass through Buhr in fifty-eight minutes.
+It would slow down briefly just east of her where the track bent in a long arc around the old mining pit.
+There would be drones overhead: even if nobody was looking for her, scavs and jackers were a constant low-level headache for long-haul freight.
+Her pod's dazzle wouldn't be able to hide it if it tried to match speed with the train, so it was a good thing it wouldn't have to.
+She swallowed the last mouthful of a sugary high-protein ration bar, thought wistfully again about the *Guinevere*'s galley and Aunt Naggie's noodles, and told the pod to start its engines.

+*As the hovercraft lifted, pivoted, and began to accelerate, something the size and shape of an arctic raised its head cautiously from its hiding place behind a tuft of grass.
+Sunlight glinted off its head
+where an old scrape had torn false fur away from its metal skull.
+One glass eye tracked the visitor's departure, and then it disappeared back into its hole to wait for its next mission.
+If its little core had been sophisticated enough for emotion it might have felt a sense of satisfaction for having done its duty.
+The fact that nothing had been listening to its broadcasts for decades would have been irrelevant.*

+The pod would have steered a course parallel to the train track.
+A half-memory of a sim she had once played prompted Iffy to make it randomize their path instead.
+She didn't think it would actually make a difference, but it took her mind off things for a few moments.
+She was more nervous than she had been escaping from Bharati.
+Some of it was not having Sandrine there to talk to, but what if—

+*Uh uh.*
+She shoved her worries into a mental locker as firmly as she could.
+A thousand things could go wrong and at least a couple probably would.
+There was nothing she could do about any of them right now.

+Ten minutes.
+There were lots of places to hide in the grass-grown wasteland of the old mining pit, but that was too obvious to be safe.
+The train's drones would have recorded every tuft and pebble each time they passed by.
+Even the slightest change would be flagged and investigated.

+The same was true of Buhr itself, but the little stream that ran alongside the tracks was another matter.
+The soil around it was loose enough for minor slumps and potholes to be a regular occurrence.
+She parked the pod next to a particularly unstable-looking arc of sand and started a countdown.

 </section>